ethereum/EIPs/EIPS/eip-beacon_chain_push_withdrawals.md

 ## Motivation

-This EIP provides a way for validators withdrawals made on the beacon chain to enter into the EVM.
+This EIP provides a way for validator withdrawals made on the beacon chain to enter into the EVM.
 The architecture is "push"-based, rather than "pull"-based, where withdrawals are required to be processed in the execution block as soon as they are dequeued from the beacon chain.

 This approach is more involved than "pull"-based alternatives (e.g. [EIP-4788](./eip-4788.md) + user-space withdrawal contract) with respect to the core protocol (by providing a new transaction type with special semantics) but does provide tighter integration of a critical feature into the protocol itself.